 Is the school allowed to decide no investigation is needed?

-Before starting an investigation, a school district can decide whether the complaint, assuming all the facts are true, falls within the protection of the Anti-Bullying Bill of Rights.
-The school district policy must include a procedure for how a school makes this decision.
 A parent who disagrees has the right to file an appeal with the school district’s board of education and the New Jersey Department of Education’s Office of Controversies and Disputes.

 My child’s school is investigating.
 What happens next?

-The investigation should be completed as soon as possible, and no later than 10 days from the day the bullying was reported in writing.
+The investigation should be completed as soon as possible, and no later than 10 school days from the day the bullying was reported in writing.
 Within two days of the investigation’s completion, the results must be reported to the superintendent.
 The superintendent will decide what action to take.
 Examples of possible action that could be taken include:

 How will I know the results of the investigation?